West Chester, PA 19380

 If you are a custodial parent, and another parent or person has some form of custody over your child, and you have reason to believe your child is in a dangerous situation, being emotionally abused, or the other parent has abandoned his or her duties, it may be in the best interests of your child to seek to terminate that parent's rights.

-Your West Chester child custody lawyer can file a Petition to Terminate Parental Rights in the appropriate court.
-The court will schedule a hearing.
+Your child custody lawyer can file a Petition to Terminate Parental Rights in the appropriate Pennsylvania court, whether it is in Chester County, Delaware County, Montgomery County, Lancaster County, Philadelphia County, or elsewhere in the state.
+The court will then schedule a hearing.
 If the other parent does not respond or appear, the court may enter a Petition to Confirm Consent or a Petition to Terminate Rights, and immediately hold an adoption hearing.
 If the parent contests the termination, the court will investigate the relevant factors and make a determination.

 If the parent's rights are terminated, that person will no longer have standing to bring any legal matter as a parent.
 The person will have no right to any custody or visitation, and may not make any decisions on behalf of the child.
 The person will never be able to petition for custody, even if the person has disappeared and resurfaces years later.

-Whether you're a parent facing termination of your parental rights or a person who needs to cut off someone else's, our team of experienced West Chester child custody lawyers can help you.
-We work to defend the rights of parents in child custody matters throughout West Chester, Downingtown, Coatesville, Devon, Lancaster, Lititz, Ephrata, Norristown, Villanova, King of Prussia, Media, Chadds Ford, Greater Philadelphia, and surrounding areas.
+Whether you're a parent facing termination of your rights or a parent who needs to cut off someone else's, our team of experienced family attorneys can help you.
+We work to defend the rights of parents throughout West Chester, Downingtown, Coatesville, Lancaster, Lititz, Ephrata, Norristown, Villanova, King of Prussia, Media, Philadelphia, and surrounding areas.
 Call us today at Ciccarelli Law Offices or send an online message for a free consultation.